hibtc/madgui/docs/usrguide/index.rst

 The next step is to reformat your sequence for madgui to understand it better.
-The parameters of the elements in the sequence that are to be tuned, for example, the quadrupole strengths or the kick angle of orbit corrector magnets will be in **'strengths.str'** file, whereas the static parameters such as the length of the magnets and drifts or the bending angles of the dipoles, will be written directly on the definition of the beam line sequence.
+The parameters of the elements in the sequence that are to be tuned, for example, the quadrupole strengths or the kick angle of orbit corrector magnets will be in the **"strengths.str"** file, whereas the static parameters such as the length of the magnets and drifts or the bending angles of the dipoles, will be written directly on the definition of the beam line sequence.